uniyal802/Portfolio/README.md

-# 🚀 Gaurav Uniyal's Developer Portfolio
+# 🚀 Gaurav Uniyal Portfolio

 Welcome to my personal developer portfolio.
 It is built using **React**, **Tailwind CSS**, **Framer Motion**, and **EmailJS**, and is deployed on **Vercel**.